What if Eden Hazard attacks today instead of winging in the midfield?

 We can also use it to endlessly speculate ‘What if’ Anil Kumble continued as Team India’s head coach (Or maybe not).

-To know more, sign up to the web session of #DataTalks here, live from the Dream11 stadium on 7th March, 2019, 5 pm onwards.
+To know more, sign up to the web session of #DataTalks here, live from the Dream11 stadium on 7th March, 2019.

 About Prof. Vishal Misra:

 Vishal Misra is a Professor in the Department of Computer Science at Columbia University, with a joint appointment in the Electrical Engineering Department and also a visiting scientist at Google.
-He is an ACM and IEEE Fellow and his research emphasis are on mathematical modelling of systems, bridging the gap between practice and analysis.
+He is an ACM and IEEE Fellow and his research emphasis is on mathematical modeling of systems, bridging the gap between practice and analysis.